Alarm Manager Notification Android

 A broadcast receiver receives the broadcast intent and delivers the notification.

-can trigger one-time or recurring events that occur even when your app is not running.
-For real-time clock (RTC
+The AlarmManager can trigger one-time or recurring events that occur even when your app is not running.
+For real-time clock (RTC) alarms, schedule events using System.currentTimeMillis().
+For elapsed-time (ELAPSED_REALTIME) alarms, schedule events using elapsedRealtime().
+Deliver a PendingIntent when events occur.

 AlarmManager and reacts appropriately:- In Android Studio, select File > New > Other > Broadcast Receiver.